 What you choose to wear will of course depend on the weather conditions, the tour you plan to do and on how you are feeling that day.
-For longer days and mountain tours a looser style of dress is more suitable whereas closer-fitting, athletic clothing suits a quick couple of hours ski without much stopping.
+For longer days and mountain tours a looser style of dress is more suitable.
+Closer-fitting, athletic clothing suits a quick couple of hours ski without much stopping.

-In the photo above we show Wenche (left) wearing a looser style of ski clothing which would be suitable for our Ski Safari off track tours and weekly ski guiding and Joy (right) wearing ski clothes more suited to an athletic style of skiing, for example during our Become a Better Skier course.
+In the photo above we show Wenche (left) wearing a looser style of ski clothing suitable for our Ski Safari off track tours and weekly ski guiding (LINKS).
+Joy (right) is wearing ski clothes more suited to an athletic style of skiing, for example during our Become a Better Skier course.

 Yes, it can be cold.
-We may sometimes have temperatures in the region of -20°C and temperatures around -10°C are considered by many to be perfect for cross country skiing.
-This certainly sounds cold, however, for most of the winter in Norway it is a dry cold, which can ‘feel’ less cold than a damp cold.
-In spite of having lived and worked outside in many cold places I often feel the cold more when back in the (frequently damp) north west of England.
+We may have temperatures in the region of -20°C. Temperatures around -10°C are considered to be perfect for cross country skiing.
+This certainly sounds cold, however, for most of the winter in Norway it is a dry cold.
+This can ‘feel’ less cold than a damp cold.
+In spite of having lived and worked outside in many cold places I often ‘feel’ the cold when back in the (frequently damp) north west of England.

 A note on over-dressing:

-We often see guests having an uncomfortable time because they are wearing too many clothes or clothes that don’t give them the choice to adjust layers when they are too hot.
-Not carrying a large enough rucsac means that there’s nowhere to put spare layers.
+We often see guests having an uncomfortable time because they are wearing too many clothes.
+Or clothes that don’t give them the choice to adjust layers when they are too hot.
+Carrying a very small rucsac means that there’s nowhere to put spare layers.
 There will always be time for guests to adjust their layers: it’s important and can make a big difference to how much you enjoy your day.

-It is often our beginners who over-dress and yet frequently they are working the hardest, as their skiing hasn’t yet become efficient.
+It is often our beginners who over-dress and yet frequently they are working the hardest, as their skiing isn’t efficient, yet.

-To avoid inflexible overdressing we would recommend that you avoid padded alpine ski jackets or trousers for cross country skiing.
-They are designed to keep you warm while sitting on a chair lift or on a restaurant terrace.
-A duvet jacket layer will keep you warm if needed; they are light and pack down well.
+To avoid inflexible overdressing we recommend that you avoid padded alpine ski jackets or trousers when cross country skiing.
+These are designed to keep you warm while sitting on a chair lift or on a restaurant terrace.
+A duvet jacket layer will keep you warm if needed; they are light and pack down well into your ruxsac.